Piyu-Pika/my_notes_app/README.md

 - 🗂️ Archive notes you don't need frequently
 - 🗑️ Move notes to trash and restore them if needed
 - 🎨 Use color filters to browse notes by category
+- 🔐 Set a PIN to lock sensitive notes
+- 🔑 Reset your PIN if forgotten, using email verification
+- 🔄 Receive prompts for app updates when available

 ## 🆕 UI Enhancements
 - Color-coded notes for easy visual categorization